timotheeg/NESTrisStatsUI/docs/stats.md

 ```

-Note that eveness does not convey precise information, it's only a general comparative metric.
+Note that evenness does not convey precise information, it's only a general comparative metric.
 As in, a value of `2` would tell you it was "reasonnably even", while a value of `9` would tell you "something weird was happening", but you'd still have to inspect the distribution to know what exactly.

-For more information abour this metrics, see the Miscellaneous section at the end of this document.
+For more information abour this metric, see the Miscellaneous section at the end of this document.

 ### Distribution matrix